jameslafa/redi_free_wifi_rails/README.md

 As you may have noticed above, the venue's category is saved as an integer.

-Let's consider with have 3 different categories: bar, restaurant and co-working space.
+Let's consider we have 3 different categories: bar, restaurant and co-working space.
 We could save the category in the database as a string: `"bar"`, `"restaurant"` or `"co-working space"`.
 It would work fine, however, it would take a lot more space than needed.

 A very common solution is to save the category as an integer.
 We just have to tell our application that `1` means bar, `2` means restaurant, etc. and it will work perfectly.